The CDM: Kyoto's Carbon Offsetting Scheme

 Many of the projects proposed (and many of those approved) for CDM credits are “non-additional.”
 This means that they would have taken place without help from sales of carbon credits.
 Some experts even suggest that as many as two-thirds of CDM offsets do not represent actual emissions cuts.
 The end result is that developed countries are avoiding having to reduce their own emissions by claiming credits for fictitious emission reductions.

 Buying (Rip-)Offsets from Large Hydro

 The hydropower industry is particularly culpable in cheating the CDM system.
-By 06 June 2012, 2,330 hydro projects with an installed capacity of 112,685 MW had applied for credits, more than two-thirds of them in China.
-International Rivers maintains a spreadsheet with data on hydropower projects in the CDM project pipeline.
+By March 2013, 2,476 hydro projects with an installed capacity of 244,711 MW had applied for credits.
 If the UN body that administers the CDM approves these projects the hydro industry will make billions of dollars from the Northern consumers and taxpayers who will indirectly pay for the credits.
 Meanwhile the global climate – and the effectiveness and credibility of the Kyoto Protocol – will suffer.

 Many observers agree that the supposed “sustainable development” benefits of the CDM have failed to materialize.
 Only a tiny minority of credits are being purchased from “additional” sustainable energy projects with clear environmental and social benefits.

 A European Union law called the Linking Directive regulates the use of CDM credits within the EU’s internal carbon trading system.
 The directive states that large hydro credits entering the European Trading System must comply with the criteria and guidelines of the World Commission on Dams.
 To date, none of the large hydros in the CDM pipeline have proven WCD compliance.

 Learn about some of the worst projects in the CDM Hydro Hall of Shame